 Given the potential ecological impact, the discharge of ballast water is strictly regulated globally, mandating that the water must contain less than 15 parts per million of oil to comply with international standards.
 Rivertrace has designed a range of Oil Discharge Monitoring Equipment (ODME) to provide means of monitoring, recording and controlling this process.

-To ensure accurate measurements of oil content in water their Smart ODME systems require precise calibration.
-This calibration process involves several components and steps, focusing primarily on ensuring the measuring cell (of which there are 8) and the flow rate sensors are accurately calibrated to measure oil content and discharge rate, respectively.
+To ensure accurate measurements of oil content in water, their Smart ODME systems, which rely on an optical sensor, require precise calibration.
+This process involves several components and steps, focusing primarily on ensuring that the measuring cells (of which there are eight) and the flow rate sensors are calibrated accurately to measure oil content and discharge rate, respectively.

 Historically, this was a very time-consuming and manual process, taking on average two days to calibrate a single system.
 It was our job to streamline this task.